 Like many railroad workers, brakemen and conductors often suffer catastrophic injuries due to their proximity to operating locomotives and train cars.
 Brakemen and conductors often must stand outside to direct the movement of engineers forward and backward as they couple and uncouple railroad cars.
 This task necessarily places them dangerous near braking mechanisms, which can result in accidents causing severe injuries.

-Other brakeman and conductor injuries may stem from exposure to hazardous chemicals.
+Other brakeman and conductor railroad injuries may stem from exposure to hazardous chemicals.
 Silica, diesel exhaust, and asbestos all can result in significant injuries to brakemen, conductors, and other railroad workers.
 For instance, locomotives and train cars are equipped with locomotive sanders, which spread sand on the rails to aid in braking, especially on steep declines.
-The silica in the sand is a source of constant exposure to railroad workers, which can result in silicosis and other breathing problems.
+The silica in the sand is a source of constant exposure to railroad workers, which can result in silicosis and other breathing problems for brakemen and conductors.

-Retain the Services of a Railroad Injury Attorney
+Retain the Services of a Railroad Brakemen and Conductor Injury Attorney